-^{1.} Performance arrangements for the CRO are addressed additionally by the Risk Committee.
-Performance arrangements for the Group Executive and CEO, New Zealand are determined and approved by the ANZ NZ HR Committee/ANZ NZ Board in consultation with and endorsed by the HR Committee/Board, consistent with their respective regulatory obligations.
+1. Performance arrangements for the CRO are addressed additionally by the Risk Committee.
+Performance arrangements for the Group Executive and CEO, New Zealand are determined and approved by the ANZ NZ HR Committee/ANZ NZ Board in consultation with and endorsed by the HR Committee/Roard, consistent with their respective regulatory obligations.
 2. Except for the CRO who has a percentage weighting assigned to risk measures.
-3. Remuneration arrangements for the Group Executive and CEO, New Zealand are determined and approved by the ANZ NZ Board in consultation with and endorsed by the Board, consistent with their respective regulatory obligations.
+3. Remuneration arrangements for the Group Executive and CEO, New Zealand are determined and approved by the ANZ NZ HR Committee/Roard, consistent with their respective regulatory obligations.